cosmic-labs/Mac-Ruby-Install/README.md

-#Mac Ruby Install 1.1!
+#Mac Ruby Install 1.2.5

-Minified!
+Asks sudo access from the start, tells you when it Ruby is installed!

 #About